Parse JSON with jq

 sh

-jq '[.data.posts[] | {ID: .slug, TITLE: .title, IS_VALID: (if .title | length < 30 then "Too short!" else "yes" end)}] | group_by(.IS_VALID)'
+jq '[.data.posts[] | (. + {IS_VALID: (if .title | length < 30 then "Too short!" else "yes" end)})] | group_by(.IS_VALID)'

-Sort by
+Sort by length

 sh

-jq '[.data.posts[] | {ID: .slug, TITLE: .title, len: (.title | length)}] | sort_by(.len) | reverse'
+jq '[.data.posts[] | (. + {len: (.title | length)})] | sort_by(.len) | reverse'

-Handle other file types with YQ
+Handle other file types with yq

 Keep in mind that apart from what is shown below, all the previous operations can be applied to any of these file types.
-Since yq uses the same syntax as jq, I’ll keep it out of the examples to keep things simple.

-This is just a quick overview of how you might want to use the tool, it can achieve much more than I’m showing here.
+This is just a quick overview of how you might want to use the tool, it can achieve much more than Iā€™m showing here.

 YAML to other types

-For a your_cool.yaml file of the structure:
+For a cool.yaml file of the structure:

 yaml